 Nobody ever wants to call a DUI lawyer.
 But you are here because you are facing drunk driving charges in Cheltenham and need help navigating the legal process and building a defense to protect your rights.
 A DUI charge in Pennsylvania is a serious matter.
 Not only are the penalties severe, but a DUI charge creates a social stigma that lingers long after you complete your sentence.

 If you are in the Cheltenham area in Montgomery County, call the McKenzie Law Firm, P.C. to review your case and discuss how to build your defense, possibly reduce your charges, or even have your case dismissed outright.
 DUI defense is one of our main areas of practice.
 We know the Montgomery County court system and can help you explore which legal avenues are in your best interests.
-Call 610-680-7842 to set up a consultation about your case.

 What does a DUI attorney do?